 Criteria 10 8 6 4 2-0 Subject Mastery Full knowledge of the topic is demonstrated and any questions from the audience are correctly answered and explained.
 A thesis is presented.
 Understanding of the topic is demonstrated and most of the questions from the audience are answered correctly.
 A thesis is presented.
 The content shows some understanding and comprehension of the topic, but questions from the audience aren't answered correctly.
 A thesis is somewhat presented.
 The presentation has some information about the topic, but is mostly based on clichés and basic knowledge.
 No thesis is presented.
 The presentation doesn't show any knowledge of the topic, it's short and has basic or no foundation.
 No thesis is presented.
-Organization It is presented in a logical, interesting It is presented in a logical sequence which can be The presentation is somewhat difficult to The presentation is difficult to follow because The presentation has no sequence of information and is not understood. sequence, followed follow but the it jumps back not understood.
+Organization It is presented in a logical, interesting sequence, and effective way that can It is presented in a logical sequence which can be followed fairly easily.
+The presentation is somewhat difficult to follow but the general idea and timeline is The presentation is difficult to follow because it jumps back and forth and it is difficult to The presentation has no sequence of information and is not understood.

-and effective fairly easily. general idea and forth and it way that can and timeline is is difficult to be followed understood. understand. easily.
+be followed understood. understand. easily.
 Delivery Maintains eye contact, doesn't read from notes, speaks loud with inflection, pronounces all words correctly, and is very effective and engaging.
 Maintains eye contact throughout, rarely reads from notes, speaks with inflection, pronounces most words correctly, and is somewhat effective and engaging.
 Maintains eye contact, reads from notes occasionally, speaks loud enough, pronounces some words correctly, and is somewhat effective and engaging.
 Occasional eye contact, mostly reads from notes, speaks quietly and mispronounces.
 No eye contact is made, reads from notes, a lot of mumbling and mispronunciation, and speaks quietly.
 Creativity Presentation is unique and innovative, with visual aids that are effectively used to support or demonstrate the content.
 The focus chosen is original and inspired.
 Presentation's information is highlighted with visual aids that are used in an interesting way.
 The focus chosen is original.
 Presentation is interesting, but unoriginal and there's a presence of visual aids that somewhat support the content.
 The focus chosen is somewhat interesting, but obvious.
 Presentation is not unique or interesting, but uses of visual aids in a somewhat interesting way.
 Little or no interest is conveyed in the focus chosen.
 There is no true focus which leads to poor or no creativity.
 There are no visual aids.